Public Health Studies, Ph.D.

 Curriculum Overview

-Behavioral Science and Health Education
+Behavioral Science and Health Equity

-The behavioral science and health education concentration focuses on behavioral science and how it interacts at individual, organizational, community or societal levels.
+The behavioral science and health equity concentration focuses on behavioral science and how it interacts at individual, organizational, community or societal levels.
 The type of research occurs in community and clinic-based environments, as well as domestically and internationally.
 Current areas of research for faculty include:

 - Health disparities